GaryTheBrown/OpenSettlers/README.md

 License
 -------

-Settlers Extractor is licensed under the GNU General Public License version 2.0.
+Open Settlers is licensed under the GNU General Public License version 2.0.
 For the complete license text, see the file 'COPYING'.
 This license applies to all files in this distribution, except as noted below.